 Ignore online offers for vaccinations and home test kits.
-There currently are no vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.
+There currently are no publicly-available vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.

 Fact-check information.
 Scammers, and sometimes well-meaning people, share information that hasn’t been verified.
 Before you pass on any messages, contact trusted sources.

 Know who you’re buying from.
 Online sellers may claim to have in-demand products, like cleaning, household, and health and medical supplies when, in fact, they don’t.

 Don’t respond to texts and emails about checks from the government.
-The details are still being worked out.
-Anyone who tells you they can get you the money now is a scammer.
 For more information from the Federal Trade Commission, click here.